NOAA-RDHPCS/noaa-rdhpcs.github.io/source/Tectia/index.rst

 **Requirements**

 * Your CAC information must be in AIM for the Tectia CAC logon to work.
-To verify AIM has your CAC information start a AIM help ticket requesting verification that your CAC information in in AIM.
-Account Management (AIM) Help - email - rdhpcs.aim.help@noaa.gov rdhpcs.aim.help@noaa.gov.
+To confirm that your CAC information is correct in AIM, visit https://aim.rdhpcs.noaa.gov USING YOUR CAC TO AUTHENTICATE.
+If your CAC information has been refreshed, wait 15 minutes before attempting to log in using Tectia.

 Tectia SSH should install on the following Microsoft Windows versions, but only those versions supported by your NOAA IT department will be supported on your NOAA PC: